 Text history

-• Any text from the approved contacts and what the child writes back is saved in history.
+- Any text messages from the approved contacts and what the child writes back is saved in history.

 FAQs